 Choosing to pick up a drink or a drug is not really a choice during this time.
 Instead, it is more of an impulsive reaction.
 At this stage, you may not have learned that it is possible to think through the craving.
 The compulsion to use will pass if you let it.
 You just might not believe it yet.
 You will not be able to resist using substances if you do not make sobriety a priority in your life and seek help from a substance abuse treatment center.

 Without support, you will quickly resume your old habits.
 Using alcohol and drugs has been a habit, so you will compulsively reach for alcohol or substances whenever life gets too uncomfortable.
-Substance abuse has been the only coping mechanism you have had whenever you get nervous or sad or angry.
+Substance abuse has been the only coping mechanism you have had whenever you get nervous or sad, or angry.

 At this point, you lack the mental defense required to resist overpowering cravings unless you ask for help.
 If you give in to the impulses, you will just keep on doing what you have always done.
-It is important to reach out for help from a treatment center such as The Ranch TN if you are having difficulty overcoming your cravings for substances.
+It is important to reach out for help from a treatment center such as Recovery Ranch TN if you are having difficulty overcoming your cravings for substances.
 We can help you work through these feelings if you are experiencing challenges in your first year of sobriety.

 Getting Past the First-Year Trials